 If you’re going to try to amuse, it’s worth understanding why people laugh.
-It’s really simple: they laugh out of surprise, and to feel a bit superior i.e. with puns, if you ‘get it’ you feel clever, if the punch-line came as a surprise, your brain celebrates with a laugh.
+It’s effortless: they laugh out of surprise, and to feel a bit superior, i.e. with puns, if you ‘get it’ you feel smart, if the punch-line came as a surprise, your brain celebrates with a laugh.
 I wouldn’t recommend any punning in your speech, but a story with a twist in the tale would probably go down a treat.

-If you’re not confident of getting the best out of a joke-joke, there’s other ways to give the presentation personality and build rapport – maybe graphic descriptions about how frustrated you were prior to finding a solution to a problem, or perhaps being super open and talking about any idiosyncrasies of the way you work – tell the truth with an open heart and people will love you for it.
+If you’re not confident of getting the best out of a joke-joke, there are other ways to give the presentation personality and build rapport.
+Maybe graphic descriptions about how frustrated you were before finding a solution to a problem, or perhaps being super open and talking about any peculiarities of the way you work – tell the truth with an open heart and people will love you for it.

 Step 5: Learning Your Lines to Performance Standard

 Read the final version every spare minute you get.
 On the big day, keep it in your pocket.
-Simply having it touching you is hugely reassuring… you won’t need if you’ve got it, you’ll pine for it if you don’t.
+Merely having it touching you is hugely reassuring – you won’t need if you’ve got it, you’ll pine for it if you don’t.

 Step 6: Cue Cards are dead, Long Live Jog Cards

 There’s no shame in cue cards.
 But make them robust ‘jog cards’ which go beyond bullet points: “Beginnings……………to ends of sentences/paragraphs” work best.
 You want enough on the card to jog your brain, but so little, it’s impossible to read aloud.
 Anything you’ve struggled to memorise, facts and stats and quotes, write out in full.